ewiq/leatly/ABOUT.md

 - Enhance "looks like you're new here landing page.
 - Check items if paywalled (? - this probably needs to fetch each item content)
 - Separate youtube, blog, news, podcasts sections in channel lists

+- Add 'hide channel from main feed option -> Maybe ... instead of close on sub list, and options in dropdown: delete, hide from main feed, add to collection
+- Collections: groups of channels, appearing just above add new sub if there are.

 ### Shuffle algorithm ideas